-- tem.
+Experimental Design.
+We measured the overhead by instrumenting each individual operation and running a latencysensitive application [15], where requests arrive over time following a Poisson distribution.
 We wanted to examine whether the load affects the overhead and varied the total load of the application, i.e., machine utilization from 60% to 90%, by changing the average number of requests arrived per second.
 We observed that the machine utilization has a very small impact on the overhead, so we only report the results for a machine utilization of 75%.
-The experiments were - 575 run long enough, and we measured the time to run each operation for 100,000 times and report the mean and standard deviation.
-To improve the readability of boxplots, we randomly sample 1,000 of the 100,000 measurements to draw Figure 6.
-We found 15 outliers in the measurements in total, and we removed the outliers when calculating the maximum latency (and 50th/95th/99th/99.5th 580 percentile).
+The experiments were run long enough, and we measured the time to run each operation for 100,000 times and report the mean and standard deviation.
+To improve the readability of boxplots, we randomly sample 1,000 of the 100,000 measurements to draw Figure 5.

 Evaluation Results.
-As explained in Section 3.3 starting a job includes taking a job from the request buffer, setting up the container for this job, and allocating resources to this job.
+As explained in Section III-C, starting a job includes taking a job from the request buffer, setting up the container for this job, and allocating resources to this job.
 In our evaluation, this functionality takes 295μ s on average with a standard deviation of 489μ s.
-Half of the measurements take

-- 585 no more than 291μ s, and almost all measurements are no more than 440μ s.
-In particular, the 95th percentile is 369μ s, and the 99th percentile is 414μ s, and the 99.5th percentile is 440μ s, and the maximum measurement is 8834μ s.
-Note that allocating resources to a new job often involves reallocating cores, so this time cost is dominated by core reallocation (272 μ s).
-Recall that in our - design, containers are created at AMCilk system initialization and are reused upon job arrivals.
+Note that allocating resources to a new job often involves reallocating cores, so this time cost is dominated by core reallocation $(272\mu s)$.
+Recall that in our design, containers are created at AMCilk system initialization and are reused upon job arrivals.
 We evaluate this design choice with an experiment where we create containers from scratch every time a new job arrives.
-As expected, always creating containers is significantly more expensive with a mean overhead of 4379μ s, due to the cost of creating pthreads for workers and allocating and - 595 (more importantly) initializing the data structures for the closures, frames, and fibers that the runtime system uses.
+As expected, always creating containers is significantly more expensive with a mean overhead of 4379μ s, due to the cost of creating pthreads for workers and allocating and (more importantly) initializing the data structures for the closures, frames, and fibers that the runtime system uses.